-- Connect the projector to a computer as described in "Connecting a computer" on page 19. - 2.
-Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input jack of the video monitor. - Or if your monitor is equipped with a DVI input jack, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input jack of the video monitor. - Connect the other end of the cable to the MONITOR-OUT jack on the projector. - The output signal for MONITOR-OUT jack only works when the input signal comes from COMPUTER IN-I or COMPUTER IN-2 jack.
-When the projector is powered on, the output signal from MONITOR-OUT jack varies depending on the input signal from COMPUTER IN-1 or COMPUTER IN-2 iack. - If you wish to use this connection method when the projector is in standby mode, make sure the Standby Monitor Out function is turned on in the SYSTEM SETUP: Advanced menu.
+- Connect the projector to a computer as described in "Connecting a computer" on page 21. - 2.
+Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input jack of the video monitor.

+- Or if your monitor is equipped with a DVI input jack, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input jack of the video monitor. - Connect the other end of the cable to the MONITOR OUT jack on the projector. - The output signal for MONITOR OUT jack only works when the input signal comes from PC jack.
+When the projector is powered on, the output signal from MONITOR OUT jack varies depending on the input signal from PC jack. - If you wish to use this connection method when the projector is in standby mode, make sure the Monitor Out function is turned on in the SYSTEM SETUP: Advanced menu.
 See "Standby Settings" on page 56 for details.